Mrs. Amanda Marschalk, RN, BSN, CSN

 - Please remember that ANY medication that is to be dispensed in school (including over the counter meds like Tylenol) must have a written order from your child's doctor, as well as written parental consent to be administered in the health room.
 All medication must be brought to health room by the student's parent/guardian.
 Medication of any kind cannot be transported in the backpack.
 Cough drops are NOT allowed in school, due to choking hazard.

-- With cold and flu season upon us, handwashing is extremely important to control the spread of germs.
+- As always, handwashing is extremely important to control the spread of germs.
 Students need to wash their hands before eating, after blowing their nose, and after playtime and toileting.

 - Appropriate footwear is vital to help prevent falls/injuries.
 Sneakers that tie are the safest choice.
 Shoes with little to no ankle support are a hazard.
-Additionally please have your child dress appropriately for the current weather.
+Please, no flip flops!
+Additionally, please have your child dress appropriately for the current weather.
 Unless the weather is truly unfavorable, the students will be going out daily for recess.
-Coats, hats and gloves are a must on the cold winter days!

-- Cold weather brings dry skin and lips.
-Please make sure your child is drinking plenty of water to stay hydrated.
+- Please make sure your child is drinking plenty of water to stay hydrated.
 Also, if your child is prone to chapped lips, please send in a chapstick in your child's backpack for personal use.

 - Please make sure your child is eating a nutritious breakfast each morning before school.
 This is so important in order to have a successful school day!
 Children who are feeling hungry may have difficulty concentrating.